Deflagration: Flame physics

 where $\Delta U\;$ is the activation barrier for the burning reaction and $T_f\;$ is the temperature developed as the result of burning; the value of this so-called "flame temperature" can be determined from the laws of thermodynamics.

-For a stationary moving deflagration front, these two timescales must be equal: the heat generated by burning is equal to the heat carried away by heat transfer.
+For a stationary moving ^{(unclear)} deflagration front, these two timescales must be equal: the heat generated by burning is equal to the heat carried away by heat transfer.
 This makes it possible to calculate the characteristic width $\delta\;$ of the flame front: